Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Results and Discussion

 In the case of PS, we can observe a metallic character at $\Gamma$; however, this is not observed in the LDA approximation.
 We observe a local band gap of 65 meV around the $\Gamma$-point in the LDA approximation.
 For both approximations, we identify a Dirac-like behavior at M$_{x}$, in agreement with the ARPES measurements\cite{markovic2020electronically}.
 Along M$_{x}$-$X$ path, a small band crossing around the Fermi level is found.
 The projected band structure around the Fermi level reveals a dominant contribution (between a 25\% to 75\% per orbital) of the d$_{xy}$, d$_{xz}$, and d$_{yz}$.
-The d$_{x2-y2}$, d$_{z2}$ orbitals represent less than 25\% of the projection, and therefore they are not displayed.
+The d$_{x^{2}-y^{2}}$, d$_{z^{2}}$ orbitals represent less than 25\% of the projection, and therefore they are not displayed.
 In both projections, we can see that around the $\Gamma$, the dominant states belong to the hybridization between d$_{xy}$-d$_{yz}$ (below the Fermi level) and d$_{yz}$-d$_{xz}$ without hybridization (above of Fermi level).
 Along M$_{y}$-$\Gamma$ the bands are mainly composed of d$_{xy}$ and d$_{yz}$ orbitals.
-The Dirac-like bands are characterized by d$_{xy}$, d$_{xz}$ orbitals, and finally, along M$_{x}$-$X$ path, the most dominant contribution became from d$_{xy}$ and d$_{yz}$ states.
-We highlight that Ru 4d$_{xy}$ orbital is not fully occupied as in the case of the Mott-insulator system Ca$_{2}$RuO$_{4}$, besides a small degree of mixing of the pure orbital basis as given by the octahedral crystal field at the Ru site can be expected due to rotations and tilts of the RuO$_6$ octahedra.
+The Dirac-like bands are characterized by d$_{xy}$, d$_{yz}$ orbitals, and finally, along M$_{x}$-$X$ path, the most dominant contribution became from d$_{xy}$ and d$_{xz}$ states (around the Fermi level).

-In the case of LDA for U $=$ 0, we can see a very different trend of the band dispersion for the ground state (AFM-$a$); such change is related to the low magnetic moment of the systems (see Fig. \ref{S3-lda-bands}).
+In the case of LDA for $U = 0$, its is found a different trend on the band dispersion as well as for AFM-$a$ (ground state) and AFM-$b$ configuration.
+Here we evidenced a metallic behavior along all the high symmetry points (details in SM, Fig. \ref{S4-lda-bands-A-B}).\\